Blithfield Reservoir

 Blithfield Reservoir is a large raw water reservoir in Staffordshire, England, owned by South Staffordshire Water.

+The reservoir was authorised by the South Staffordshire Waterworks Act 1939 (2 & 3 Geo.
+6. c. lxii).
 Some 790 acres (320 hectares) of reservoir was formed on land sold by Baron Bagot to the South Staffordshire Water Works (SSWW) in the 1940s.
-Blithfield Reservoir was opened by Queen Elizabeth, The Queen Mother on Tuesday 27 October 1953.
+Blithfield Reservoir was opened by Queen Elizabeth the Queen Mother on Tuesday 27 October 1953.